A meat preservation method learned from the Dutch

 We like how this has come full circle.
 The Dutch settlers brought South Africans biltong in its most basic form and over time, South Africans perfected the art of making it and thus making it part of the national staple diet.
 We think that it's fair game to offer this same quality biltong in The Netherlands too, as an ode to the early Dutch settlers.
 Made with 100% Dutch beef and traditional South African flavours, Runder Biltong is simply the best biltong you will find in The Netherlands.

-BILTONG IS BILTONG, NOT JERKY!
+BILTONG IS BILTONG.
+BILTONG IS NOT JERKY.

 These two products are often confused because of the similarities of their looks.
 Yes, they are both a form of dried beef but the processes used to achieve these products are vastly different.